How to Prevent and Treat the Most Common Burn Injuries in the Workplace

 Those in manufacturing are more likely to face thermal and radiation burns than scalds; construction workers are similarly at risk for radiation burns, but also experience a high percentage of electrical burns.
 Though each type of burn has similarly damaging effects, their causes may be unrelated.

 - Thermal burns: these burns are caused by hot objects.
 These can be further divided into contact burns, scald burns, and flame burns.

 - Electrical burns: these burns are caused by a current entering the body.

 - Chemical burns: these burns are caused by harsh and/or toxic chemicals that cause serious damage at the cellular level.

 - Radiation burns: these burns are caused by concentrated, high-energy rays.
 Technically a sunburn is a radiation burn, as is the damage caused by exposure to radioactive particles.
 However, most workplace burns of this type are caused by the bright light from welding torches.

 The key to avoiding burn injuries is knowing what can cause them in the first place.
 When you’re aware of how and why you might get burned, you may be able to spot hazards before an accident happens.

 Frequency and Type of Workplace Burns

 A multi-year analysis of non-fatal workplace burns found that, thankfully, these injuries are happening less and less.
-Of the types of burns one may experience, thermal burns are most common, accounting for 30% of workplace injuries.
+Of the types of burns, one may experience, thermal burns are the most common, accounting for 30% of workplace injuries.
 The second-most-frequent type is chemical burns, then radiation burns, and, finally, electrical burns.

 There are also trends in the body part that is injured by workplace burns: